 Admission: Free, no tickets required.

-Christmas lights: Yes, Tree Lighting Ceremony date: 16th November 2023.
+Christmas lights: Yes, Tree Lighting Ceremony date: 14th November (unconfirmed).

 Santa: Yes.
 Photos available with Santa and Elves.